Peach Tree Times

 Take dementia, for example.
 Research suggests there is a "bi-directional" link between sleep disruptions and the dementia process, said Joe Winer, another Berkeley researcher who worked on the review.

-That is, dementia often causes sleep problems; poor sleep, in turn, may speed declines in memory and other mental skills.
+Dementia often causes sleep problems.
+Poor sleep, in turn, may speed declines in memory and other mental skills.
 According to Winer, animal research suggests that deep sleep helps "clear" the brain of the amyloid-beta proteins that build up in people with dementia.